lina-torovoltas/FasmMacroLib/README.md

-# FasmMacroLib
+# FasmMacrosLib
-Macro library for FASM (Flat Assembler) for Linux
+Macros library for FASM (Flat Assembler) for Linux

 ## Installation